VERDANTHOLM

 4. Pass 4: Rally the Banners

-5. Pass 5: Seek the Runes (resolves last, affects all)
+5. Pass 5: Seek the Runes (resolves late, affects all)

 After resolution, all territories collect their income.